abarker/typped/doc/sphinx_docs/recursive_descent.rst

 which start some production.
 These head-handler functions are also responsible for updating the ``pstate`` stack as necessary.
-Using this, along with lookahead to the upcoming tokens in the preconditions, gives the power to do recursive descent parsing.
+Using this, along with lookahead to the upcoming tokens in the preconditions, gives the power to do recursive descent parsing of right regular grammars.

 These head-handler functions effectively mimic the separate recursive functions for each production rule.
 They are just triggered by preconditions matches.
 The ``pstate`` stack keeps track of the recursion in the tree defined by the grammar.
-If the collection of production rules for a given terminal are ordered by priority then the head handler for the token which starts the first one can be used to process the whole collection.
+If the collection of production rules for a given terminal are ordered by priority then the head handler for the token which starts the first one can be used to loop through and process the whole collection (like in recursive descent).

 When a production does not necessarily start with a terminal then there is a problem as far as how to apply a Pratt parser while keeping the grammar